-- What is the task’s impact on your organisation’s operational performance?
-Tasks which have a high impact on operational performance are those which, if done well, contribute greatly to the smooth running of the organisation or, if done badly, greatly disrupt it.
+- What is the task or project’s impact on your organisation’s operational performance?
+Tasks which have a high impact on operational performance are those which, if done well, contribute significantly to the smooth running of the organisation or, if poorly done, they disrupt it.

-- Form a strategic alliance – Tasks in this quadrant are high in strategic importance but contribute little to operational performance.
-So, although you need to retain control of them to ensure they are done exactly as you want, or you get the quality you want, they are relatively insignificant in terms of cost or smooth running and so not worthy of full in-house focus.
-This is why you should form a strategic alliance.
+- Form a Strategic Alliance – Tasks in this quadrant are high in strategic importance but contribute little to operational performance.
+Although you need to retain control of tasks in this quadrant to ensure they are done, and you get the quality you want; They are relatively insignificant in terms of the smooth running of operations and so not worthy of full in-house focus.
+Tasks here require you to form a strategic alliance with an outsourcing partner.

-- Retain – Tasks in this quadrant are high in strategic importance and have a big impact on operational performance.
-These tasks should be kept in-house so that your organisation keeps maximum control.
+- Retain – Tasks in this quadrant are high in strategic importance and have a significant impact on operational performance.
+These tasks here are best kept in-house to enable your organisation to retain maximum control.

-- Outsource – Tasks in this quadrant are important for successful operational performance, but are not strategically important.
-These tasks could safely be outsourced.
-They’re simply not worth spending in-house time managing.
+- Outsource – Tasks in this quadrant are essential for successful operational performance, but are not strategically important.
+Outsource tasks or projects in this quadrant because they’re not worth spending in-house time managing.
 For example, a bank can decide to outsource security instead of spending time on that.

-- Eliminate – Tasks in this quadrant are not important to your organisation’s overall strategy and nor do they make a significant contribution to its day-to-day operational performance.
-Although you might not be able to eliminate these tasks completely, it’s important to check why you’re doing them.
+- Eliminate – Tasks in this quadrant are not crucial to your organisation’s overall strategy, nor do they make a significant contribution to its day-to-day operational performance.
+Although you might not be able to eliminate these tasks, it’s important to check why you’re doing them.

-Companies such as Boeing, Apple, Xerox have successfully created and sustained value year after year by embracing outsourcing.
-It’s important for companies to make a decision and improve their productivity and overall revenue.
+- On a global scale, companies such as Boeing, Apple, Xerox have successfully created and sustained value year after year by embracing Outsourcing.
+Companies need to make a decision to improve their productivity and boost their overall revenue.